China–North Korea relations: 1990s

 After the fall of the Soviet bloc, China became North Korea's biggest trading partner, but the alliance faced fresh challenges.
 In 1992, relations worsened after China increased trade relations with North Korea's rival South Korea in the 1980s, culminating with the full normalization of diplomatic relations in 1992.
 The North Koreans perceived this as a betrayal of their 'One Korea' policy, as they were no longer recognised by China as the sole legitimate government on the Korean Peninsula.
 China subsequently stopped selling goods to North Korea at discounted "friendship prices" and providing interest-free loans, leading to the decline of trade in the 1990s.
-However, it began subsidizing trade to North Korea again in order to prevent a refugee crisis in Northeast China during the North Korean famine.
-From 1994 to 1995, North Korea received around 500,000 tons of grain, 1.3 tons of oil, and 23 million tons of coal from their northern neighbour.
+However, it began subsidizing trade to North Korea again in order to prevent a refugee crisis in Northeast China during the 1990s North Korean famine.
+From 1994 to 1995, North Korea received around 500,000 tons of grain, 1.3 million tons of oil, and 23 million tons of coal from their northern neighbour.
 Almost half of this was free of charge and the rest was sold at friendship prices of less than 50% the market rate.
+In the 1990s, North Korean leader Kim Jong Il published commentaries implicitly accusing China of "betraying socialism".
 During the period of severe food shortage between 1996 and 1998, Beijing provided unconditional food aid to North Korea.